101 Famous landmarks in Ireland

 It’s easy to see why Ireland is known as the Emerald Isle, when seen from the air as you land you will spot all the 40 shades of green that Johnny Cash wrote about in his song.
 This island is full of ancient legends, myths and thin places to discover.

 There are so many landmarks in Ireland to see and you can add to your Irish bucket list everything from ruined castles to wild Irish beaches, mountains and hikes that seem to go on forever.
-Visiting those magical places like stone circles, drinking a Guinness with views of Dublin that stretch on forever, travelling the narrow lanes of the rural areas and finding those charming Irish villages – it’s all here for you.
+Planning your dream trip and visiting those magical places like stone circles, drinking a Guinness with views of Dublin that stretch on forever, travelling the narrow lanes of the rural areas and finding those charming Irish villages – it’s all here for you.

 Landmarks in Ireland are easy to find in every county and it will take a lifetime to really see all of this magical country.
 So having said that here is my list of 101 landmarks in Ireland to add to your bucket list.

-My Irish landmarks list is in alphabetical order so when you are planning your dream trip to Ireland keep this in mind.
+My Irish landmarks list is in alphabetical order so when you are planning your dream trip to Ireland and mapping out your Irish bucket list you can keep this in mind.

 101 Landmarks in Ireland for your bucket list